Multidimensional scaling: Non-metric multidimensional scaling (NMDS)

 Louis Guttman's smallest space analysis (SSA) is an example of a non-metric MDS procedure.

 Generalized multidimensional scaling (GMD)

 An extension of metric multidimensional scaling, in which the target space is an arbitrary smooth non-Euclidean space.
 In cases where the dissimilarities are distances on a surface and the target space is another surface, GMDS allows finding the minimum-distortion embedding of one surface into another.

+Super multidimensional scaling (SMDS)

+An extension of MDS, known as Super MDS, incorporates both distance and angle information for improved source localization.
+Unlike traditional MDS, which uses only distance measurements, Super MDS processes both distance and angle-of-arrival (AOA) data algebraically (without iteration) to achieve better accuracy.

+The method proceeds in the following steps: